Handling Contributions

 The donor is responsible for obtaining a written acknowledgment from a charity for any single contribution of $250 or more before the donor can claim a charitable contribution on his/her federal income tax return.

 However, the IRS does require you as a charity organization to provide a written disclosure to a donor who receives goods or services in exchange for a single payment in excess of $75.
-Click on the above link to download the complete IRS publication on this matter.
+See more about those Quid Pro Quo Donations in Book 4 (Stock & More Unique Donations) of my Donation Guidelines Package.

-So it is up to your church policy if you send out contribution statements or make them readily available for anyone who requests one.
+So it is at the discretion of your church policy to issue annual contribution statements or make them available upon request.

 Requirements for a Contribution Receipt: